Wayne Boardman: Club

 Wayne Boardman has played his entire career to date at Halifax Panthers.
 He played in both 2015 and 2016 domestic wheelchair finals for Halifax in which the team won both.
 Boardman also won the inaugural 2019 Super League title with Halifax.

 International

 Wayne Boardman is the England national teams's first ever player, having the heritage number "1".
 He has represented the country at the 2017 Wheelchair Rugby League World Cup. where he finished runners-up with England to France in the final.
 He again was selected for the 2021 tournament. this time beating France 28–24 in the final.
+On 4 March 2026, Boardman announced his retirement from international wheelchair rugby league.

 Doping issue

 In June 2021, Boardman was given a 13 month suspension from the sport for having oxandrolone in his urine.
 This decision was overturned by the court of Arbitration for Sport, deeming him to have "no fault or negligence" surrounding the presence of the steroid.